roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Knative Gateway.md

+---
+keyword: Knative Gateway
+---

 # Knative Gateway

-Knative Gateway provides multiple cloud gateway solutions that do not require resident resources.
-These solutions provide the same stability and reliability as cloud services.
-Knative Gateway allows you to reduce infrastructure costs and O&M workloads.
+Knative provides multiple Ingress gateway solutions for you to create gateways from cloud resources.
+These gateways are stable and reliable because they do not require resident resources.
+Knative Ingress gateways help reduce infrastructure costs and simplify your maintenance work.
+This topic describes the benefits of Knative Ingress gateways and how to use Knative Ingress gateways.

 ## Benefits

-By default, open source Knative supports multiple gateway solutions, such as Istio, Gloo, Contour, Kourier, and Ambassador.
+By default, open source Knative provides multiple Ingress gateway solutions, such as Istio, Gloo, Contour, Kourier, and Ambassador.
 Among these solutions, Istio is most frequently used.
 This is because Istio can also be used as a service mesh.
-Each serverless Kubernetes \(ASK\) cluster must contain at least two resident gateway instances.
+At least two resident gateway instances are required for each application that is deployed within Knative.
 The two gateway instances provide backup for each other to ensure high availability.
-The gateway controllers must be resident.
-You must pay infrastructure and O&M fees for these resident resources.
+The Kubernetes controllers of these gateways must be resident.
+You must pay infrastructure and maintenance fees for these resident instances.

-ASK Knative uses Server Load Balancer \(SLB\) instances as gateways.
-Internet-facing SLB instances function as Internet gateways and internal-facing SLB instances function as internal gateways.
-Knative Gateway supports both HTTP and HTTPS.
-By default, Knative generates a self-signed certificate for HTTPS connections.
+A serverless Kubernetes \(ASK\) cluster that has Knative enabled uses Server Load Balancer \(SLB\) instances as gateways.
+Internet-facing SLB instances function as external gateways and internal-facing SLB instances function as internal gateways.
+Knative Ingress gateways support both HTTP and HTTPS.
+By default, Knative generates a self-signed SSL certificate for each gateway.
 This certificate can secure all domain names.
-Therefore, you can use the certificate to test application services.
-Before you use Knative to deploy online services, you must create an HTTPS certificate and replace the certificate ID of Knative Gateway Service with the ID of the HTTPS certificate.
-For more information, see [Configure SSL certificates](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Configure SSL certificates.md).
+Therefore, you can use the certificate for testing purposes.
+Before you use Knative to deploy applications, you must create an SSL certificate and replace the certificate ID of Knative Gateway Service with the ID of the SSL certificate.
+For more information, see [Configure an SSL certificate](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Configure an SSL certificate.md).

-To improve user experience, Alibaba Cloud provides Knative Gateway based on SLB instances.
+To improve user experience, Alibaba Cloud allows you to use SLB instances as Knative Ingress gateways.

 ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5547867061/p171606.png)

-## Use Knative Gateway
+## Use Knative Ingress gateways

-1. Query the IP address of an SLB instance.
+1. Query the IP address of the SLB instance.

     Run the following command: